jobs-discuss

 Looking for some advice.
 I am a (youngish) platform engineer but wanting to make a career-switch to an app developer.
 After playing around with a few languages in my free-time over several years, I decided Clojure is the language for me.
 However I'm not sure what is the best way approach to try to get a Clojure job.
 How long should I spend building a portfolio?
 How is the best way for me to make connections?
 Living in England.

-Join #C064BA6G2 and #CBJ5CGE0G if you're not already in those channels.
+Join #clojure-uk and #clojure-europe if you're not already in those channels.
 There are some strong, thriving pockets of Clojure in the UK and in Europe but it is very much a niche language so there aren't a lot of jobs.
 On the positive side, there aren't a lot of candidates competing for those jobs.
 I would recommend attending the (virtual) meetups so folks are familiar with your name and finding a few OSS projects that you're interested in and getting involved with their communities -- contributing to documentation and testing are often very valuable aspects of a project that not enough people seem to spend time on as users.

 Welcome!
 I don't think you need a portfolio, really.
 I might just start knocking on the doors of Clojure shops in the UK.
 They may or may not have anything for you, but they won't bite.
 I wouldn't wait for a job listing that you feel qualified for - anyplace with potential need is unlikely to make a public posting, because of all the work of sifting through the deluge of applications that would follow.